Bouhbouh/Tetrakaideca/README.md

 Here is the list of the different devices you need to run the project :
 - 4 mobile devices (phone or tablets) with the Firefox web browser
 - 1 computer with one of the following Operating System : Windows, Linux or MacOS
+- 1 tablet with the Firefox web browser (not necessary but can replace the screen of the computer)

 #### General